-But some systems will have regulatory compliance because of which the systems’ owners will not permit other users or applications to access their systems directly.
-In such a scenario the systems owner and the Data Quality architect will have to agree upon the format in which the data will be extracted from the source system and shared with the Data Quality measurement team for assessing the Data Quality.
+However, some systems will have regulatory compliance, because of which the systems’ owners will not permit other users or applications to access their systems directly.
+In such a scenario, the systems owner and the Data Quality architect will have to agree upon the format in which the data will be extracted from the source system and shared with the Data Quality measurement team for assessing the Data Quality.

 Some of the Data Quality tools that are leaders in the market are Informatica, IBM, SAP, SAS, Oracle, Syncsort, Talend.